zackbouz1/trainning-hangout/README.md

   - [ ] A text editor
   - [ ] A programming language
   - [ ] A version control system

+#### s203.
+Which security feature is available to all GitHub repositories and does NOT require a GitHub Advanced Security (GHAS) License? (select 2)
+  - [x] Depandabot Alters: track security vulnerabilities that apply to your repository's dependencies.
+This is included in all plans under: Repository => Secrutiy => Vulnerability Alerts.
+Depandabot Configurations are saved in file: /.github/dependabot.yml
+  - [x] Dependency graph: Included in all plans under: Repository => Insights => Dependency Graph
+  - [ ] Secret Scanning
+  - [ ] Dependency Review
+  - [ ] Code Scanning (CodeQL)

 ## GitHub Organization and Repository Roles
 **Exam Notes:**